pluginsGLPI/doc/source/formcreator/configuration.rst

 Multiselect (multiple choice)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This field allows you to create a dropdown list with ability to select multiple items.
 Values are added one per line in the field **Values**.
 You may set default values, one per line in *Default values**.
-If no default value is set then no item will selected by default.
+If no default value is set then no item will be selected by default.

 Request type
 ^^^^^^^^^^^^

-This field is a dropdown with "Incident" or "Demand" choices.
+This field is a dropdown with "Incident" or "Request" choices.
 It can be used to set the request type of a ticket being generated by the form.

 Radio buttons (one choice only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^